 Envy refers to wishing we had something that another person has.

-Narcissists take jealousy and envy to the extreme, resulting in pathological jealousy and pathological envy.
+A jealous Narcissist can take envy to the extreme, resulting in pathological jealousy and pathological envy.
 Applying these emotional states to a love relationship, we see the difference:

 - A jealous individual may fear their partner leaving them for another mate or committing an act of infidelity